MFG38/colette/README.md

 ## Usage

-Launch Colette with either `./colette` or `python src/main.py` and type `help` for a list of commands supported by Colette.
+Launch Colette with either `./colette` (requires building first) or `python src/main.py` and type `help` for a list of commands supported by Colette.

 ## Building Colette